devops329/devops/instruction/awsEcr/awsEcr.md

 ## Set up a lifecycle rule

 When you push a container image to ECR with a tag that already exists (like `latest`), ECR untags the previous image and leaves it in the repository as an "untagged" image.
 To clean these up and avoid exceeding the 500 MB free tier, you can create a **Lifecycle policy** that removes images without a tag after 1 day.
-You can also set up a rule that only keeps the last $N$ images.
+You can also set up a rule that only keeps the last `N` images.

 ![Lifecycle rule](lifecycleRule.png)